 * January 21st-May 7th, 2020: Schantz teaches Creative Writing 1 at the Boulder County Campus of Front Range Community College on Tuesdays and Thursdays from 4:00-5:15 p.m.

-* September 21st-October 26th: Schantz hosts and facilatates another (W)rites of Passage workshop series called TOWERING FALL from her home in East Boulder.
+* September 21st-October 26th: Schantz hosts and facilitates another (W)rites of Passage workshop series called TOWERING FALL from her home in East Boulder.
 Each Saturday explores a new sub theme in the following order: Masonry & Foundation (September 21st), The Tower (September 28th), The Crown (October 5th), Lightning (October 12th), Destruction (October 19th) & Denouement (October 26th).
 These workshops take place on Saturdays from 11:00 am-2:30 pm.
-Particpants can take the whole workshop series for $300 (includes a 15 page critique) or individual Saturdays for $60.00.
+Participants can take the whole workshop series for $300 (includes a 15 page critique) or individual Saturdays for $60.00.
 To register please email email@example.com or visit the website: www.WritesofPassage.org (click on the tab for Workshop: TOWERING FALL).

-* July 13th-August 3, 2019: Schantz hosts and facilatates another (W)rites of Passage workshop series called ROCK STAR SUMMER from her home in East Boulder.
-Each Saturday explores a new sub theme in the following order: Sex (July 13th), Drugs (July 20th), Rock Star/Fame/Taboo (July 27th) & Rock n Roll (August 3rd).
-These workshops take place on Saturdays from 11:00 am-2:30 pm.
-Particpants can take the whole workshop series for $200 (includes a 15 page critique) or individual Saturdays for $60.00.
-To register please email email@example.com or visit the website: www.WritesofPassage.org (click on the tab for Workshop: ROCK STAR SUMMER).
+* July 13th-August 3, 2019: Schantz hosted and facilitated a (W)rites of Passage workshop series called ROCK STAR SUMMER from her home in East Boulder.
+Each Saturday explored a new sub theme in the following order: Sex (July 13th), Drugs (July 20th), Rock Star/Fame/Taboo (July 27th) & Rock n Roll (August 3rd).
+These workshops took place on Saturdays from 11:00 am-2:30 pm.
+Participants either took the whole workshop series for $200 (includes a 15 page critique) or individual Saturdays for $60.00.

 * June 15th, 2019: Schantz was on a panel about professional development as a writer as part of the Summer Writing Program at Naropa University.
 The panel "How to Be, What to Do" was open to the public and took place on the Arapahoe Campus (close to downtown) in the Lincoln Studio (in the old school house).
 It focused on how the different ways these panelists have learned to make a living as a writer in this day and age.

-* February 26th, 2019: Fairytale Reading at the BookBar in Denver from 5:00-6:30 (Schantz is one of the featured writers).
+* February 26th, 2019: Fairytale Reading at the BookBar in Denver from 5:00-6:30 (Schantz was one of the featured writers).

 * Jan.
-27th-March 3rd, 2018: Schantz teaches creative writing through her private workshop series, (W)rites of Passage.
-"Renaissance Winter" explores the following sub-themes in this order: "Visual Art," "Music & Dance," "Drama," "Sports," "Gardening," and finally, "Cooking."
-Individual Saturdays are $60.00 or $300.00 for the entire workshop series (includes a 20 page critique).
+27th-March 3rd, 2018: Schantz taught a (W)rites of Passage workshop series "Renaissance Winter" which explored the following sub-themes: "Visual Art," "Music & Dance," "Drama," "Sports," "Gardening," and finally, "Cooking."
+Individual Saturdays were $60.00 or $300.00 for the entire workshop series (includes a 20 page critique).

 * Dec.
 1st, 2017: A very short story, "Down in the Water" by Schantz won the 2017 Fulton Prize hosted by The Adirondack Review.
 Read the story here in the 2017 Winter Issue: http://www.theadirondackreview.com/sarahelizabethschantz